|

 'Old China Hands' have defied the conventional wisdom and wrote

-be approached like the infamous five blind men approached the
+best be approached like the infamous five blind men approaching

-elephant - everyone explored a part and together they obtain a
+the elephant - everyone explored a part and together they obtain

 read history and autobiographies, economic studies and novels,

 especially by local authors.
-Here are a few books that I enjoyed
+Here are a few books that I have enjoyed

 |